inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/managing-files.md

 ---
-id: managing-configurations
+id: managing-files
-title: Managing Configuration Files
+title: Managing Files
+sidebar_label: Managing Files
 ---

 The configuration server internally uses Git to manage its working directory.
-This allows a versioning of configurations, so that it is possible to track when and how a configuration was created, changed or deleted.
+This allows a versioning of configurations as well as the agent mappings, so that it is possible to track when and how a file was created, changed or deleted.
 Additionally, it allows unwanted changes to be reverted and configuration files to be restored that would otherwise be lost.

-Furthermore, a staging of configurations is possible.
-By default, the configuration server has two branches (`WORKSPACE` and `LIVE`) which contain the configuration files and which can be used as the basis for the configuration to be delivered.
-All changes made by users to the configuration files affect the `WORKSPACE` branch.
+Furthermore, a staging of configurations and agent mappings is possible.
+By default, the configuration server has two branches (`WORKSPACE` and `LIVE`)  which can be used as the basis for the configurations to be delivered.
+All changes made by users to the configuration files and the agent mappings affect the `WORKSPACE` branch.
 The `LIVE` branch cannot be changed directly by users.
 A change to the `LIVE` branch is only possible by transferring an already done change to the `WORKSPACE` branch to the `LIVE` branch - in this case called "promotion".

 :::tip
 It is possible for agents to obtain the configurations exclusively from the `LIVE` branch.
 As a result, users can now edit configuration files without having to deliver these - possibly incomplete changes - directly, thus preventing warnings due to invalid configurations.

+You can achieve this by setting the source branch for a specific agent mapping to `LIVE`.
 :::

-In order to deliver specific configurations to agents, so-called "agent mappings" can be used.
-These can be used to define precisely which files and from which branch an agent should receive.
+**Agent Mappings** can be used, in order to deliver specific configurations to agents.
+They can also be used to define precisely which files and from which branch an agent should receive.

 ![Configuration Server Workspace Architecture](assets/configuration-server-branches.png)

-## Promoting Configuration Files
+## Promoting Files

-Changes to configuration files by users only affect the `WORKSPACE` branch.
+Changes to configuration files or agent mappings by users only affect the `WORKSPACE` branch.
 If a user wants to make a change to a configuration file, but the version of the `LIVE` branch is delivered to the agent, the user must do the following:

 * First, the user must perform the change, which allows the change to be tracked on the workspace branch.
 * Afterwards the change must be approved and promoted by a user who has promotion rights.
 Only through promotion the changes to a file will be transferred to the `LIVE` branch.